safchain/cmocker/README.md

 cmocker
 =======

 cmocker is a little C library to help writing unit test especially to implement mock object/function.
 It can be use with almost all the unit test frameworks.
 It can be used as a library or just by using the unique C file.
-There is no external dependencies.
+There is no external dependencies and it is thread safe.

 Installation
 ----------------